Singapore-International Renewable Energy Agency (IRENA) High-Level Forum

 Keynote:

 H.E.
-Saynakhone Inthavong, Vice Minister of Ministry of Natural Resources and Environment, Lao PDR
+Dr Saynakhone Inthavong, Vice Minister of Ministry of Natural Resources and Environment, Lao PDR

 Panellists: